lgrunenberg/SoundStickControl/README.md

 **Attention: This code is in pre-Alpha stage**

-So far only reading of current settings works.

 **TODO:**
-* Implement the setting of values
 * Provide a GUI with sliders
 * Integrate the settings into OS X menu bar